Nessiec86/Space-ships/README.md

 ## States y States Transitions
 Definition of the different states and their transition (transition functions)
-  - startScreen
+  - startScreen (Initial screen with tittle and a Start Button)
-  - selectorScreen
+  - selectorScreen (Screen for choise the ship)
-  - gameScreen
+  - gameScreen (The game board)
-  - gameoverScreen
+  - gameoverScreen (Draw or show GameOver at the end of the game)

 ## Task
 Task definition in order of priority